tristantao/kaggle_survivor/writeup.md

 In general to avoid confusion we should just have code snippets be things the reader should put into R. Anything else should be text<br />
 Add a glossary?<br />
 Lets put those barplots in the exploratory analysis in, pictures are good I think <br />
+Lets get rid of the user defined function and just brute force everything, repetition will make it easier to understand<br />

 TARGET READER: A young professional with no prior experience in R and maybe an elementary understanding of statistics.